littleroot/webgen/README.md

 ### The `ref` attribute

-Refs allow access to an element in your component from Go code.
+Refs allow access to an element of your component from Go code.
 For instance, you might want a reference to an element in your component in order to set its `textContent` dynamically or to add an event listener.